Powerhorse vs Westinghouse

 Westinghouse

 Westinghouse has a dominant lead in our scoring dataset, with Powerhorse close behind.
-The edge comes mainly from better value scoring and higher reliability-tier positioning.
+The edge comes mainly from better value scoring and more practical day-to-day scoring.
 Choose Westinghouse if value-per-dollar is your main priority.
 Choose Powerhorse if you are optimizing for a specific model match, budget, or feature mix.

 Expert Analysis